 Keep on file all records and papers of the P.T.C.G

-Minutes will be posted on the P.T.C.G. website and bulletin board and approved at the following P.T.C.G meeting.
+Minutes will be posted on the P.T.C.G. websites, and bulletin board and approved at the following P.T.C.G meeting.

 Shall conduct all correspondence delegated.